 It’s also safe to give to children — with caution, however.

-Children are very different than adults and tend to react strongly to seemingly random compounds.
-Therefore, oversight from a qualified health practitioner before giving any new supplement to a child is highly recommended.
+Children are very different than adults and tend to react strongly to health supplements.
+Oversight from a qualified health practitioner before giving any new supplement to a child is highly recommended.

 Additionally, for obvious reasons, the dose is much lower for children than adults.
 We’ll get into how to calculate the dose for a child later.

 Whenever giving children any new supplements, it’s wise to test them for allergies and sensitivities first.
 Here’s how to do so:

 If no side-effects emerge, you can build up gradually by half-doses each day until you either reach the desired effects — or they experience side-effects.
 If there are side-effects, simply revert back to a dosage that gave no adverse effects.

 A major problem many parents will encounter after they give CBD to their children is that the bottles don’t list children’s doses — only adult doses.